ijatinydv/Moody-Player/README.md

 Moody Player processes facial expressions locally in your browser.
 No video data is sent to our servers - only the detected mood is transmitted to fetch song recommendations.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.